Disability Living Allowance - introduction

 Disability Living Allowance to be replaced with new benefit

-The new benefit will remain a non-means tested, non-taxable cash benefit claimed by people with disabilities whether they are in or out of work.
+Like DLA, PIP will be a non-means-tested benefit, and will be available to people with disabilities whether they are in or out of work.’